 As a first step, the business relationship manager from the IT service provider would liaise with the fast-food chain to collect usage data from the previous year.
 They will analyze the usage from previous years and notice that new customer data is received consistently throughout the week with a slight increase on weekends.
 As for changing the reward structure, that happens three times on average every week.
 From this, the IT service providers obtain the pattern of business activity.

-Capacity and availability management
+Capacity and Availability Management

 Once the demand for the different services is assessed, the organization needs to ensure that it has the necessary underlying components to support them.
-It also means that the components can meet the performance criteria as defined in the SLA.
+It also means that the components can meet the performance criteria as defined in the SLAs.
 This is called capacity management.

 Availability management is concerned with ensuring that the users are able to access the services as much as required.
 It’s about managing the risks that can take down a service and ensuring that all the services meet the availability criteria defined in the service level agreement.